-- 1 Regular (minimum half termly) grading, progress and reports on academic and pastoral matters. - 2 Regular meetings which address pastoral issues and devise pastoral interventions based on effective tracking: staff meetings, regular logging on Skyward, and email communications - 3 The review of appropriate policies by the Deputy Head of Boarding and the Director of Boarding - 4 The daily House registration and contact with all pupils within their Houses. - 5 The views of parents, pupils and staff are regularly canvassed by questionnaire (every year) and through regular student meetings and through the weekly Prefect meeting with the Director of Boarding.
-In addition further feedback, discussion and review is gained via parents' evenings, telephone, e-mail and letter contact, case interviews and other support strategies. - 6 There is a full House review every year. - 7 Outside agencies including NEASC and the Service de Jeunesse regularly inspect and report. - 8 Pastoral care issues form a part of the Academy Development Plan.
+- 1 Regular (minimum half termly) grading, progress and reports on academic and pastoral matters. - 2 Regular meetings which address pastoral issues and devise pastoral interventions based on effective tracking: staff meetings, regular logging on IRIS and email communications - 3 The review of appropriate policies by the Deputy Head of Boarding and the Director of Boarding - 4 The daily House registration and contact with all pupils within their Houses. - 5 The views of parents, pupils and staff are regularly canvassed by questionnaire (every year) and through regular student meetings and through the weekly Prefect meeting with the Director of Boarding.
+In addition further feedback, discussion and review is gained via parents' evenings, telephone, e-mail and letter contact, case interviews and other support strategies. - 6 ???????? - 7 Outside agencies including NEASC and the Service de Jeunesse regularly inspect and report. - 8 Pastoral care issues form a part of the Academy Development Plan.